Two-day getaway to Winona

 Or opt to sleep in town at Alexander Mansion Historic Bed and Breakfast, where CD players hide in phonographs and the innkeepers make amazing frittatas.

-Head south of Winona about 12 miles to Great River Bluff State Park for scenic hikes along wooded bluffs above the Mississippi River.
+Head south of Winona about 12 miles to Great River Bluffs State Park for scenic hikes along wooded bluffs above the Mississippi River.
 Wildflowers dot this 3,067-acre park each spring, with maples and basswoods blazing into color each fall.

 Head back to town for healthy soups, creative sandwiches and quiches at the Blue Heron Coffeehouse.
 The food alone-especially for vegetarians-is worth a visit, but you can also browse the attached bookstore for a good read.
 Grab a sweetly glazed cardamom scone for later.